esamford/Duplicate_Image_Remover/README.md

 * When the program thinks it has found a duplicate image...
     * ...it displays information about each potential duplicate, including the name of each image, the image paths, the image dimensions, the amount of storage space used by each image, and the file type.
-    * ...it shows where differences between the two images are, which are both displayed in the "Absolute Differences" and "Subtracted Differences" tabs on the right.
+    * ...it shows where differences between the two images are, which are displayed in both the "Absolute Differences" and "Subtracted Differences" tabs on the right.
       * In the Absolute Differences tab, pixels that are 100% identical are black, while all other pixels are white.
       * The Subtracted Differences tab is a result of subtracting the images from each other.
 This means that darker pixels indicate similarity between the images, while other colors represent differences between the images.
     * ...it shows how similar the two images are in a percentage form.
-(This is based on the image in the Subtracted Differences tab, not the Absolute Differences tab).
+(This is based on the image in the Subtracted Differences tab, not the one in the Absolute Differences tab).

 * The program can compare images of different sizes with each other, but only as long as they both have the same height/width ratio.